egeorjon/Minimal-Blank/README.md

 ### Styles

-So far, the thme doen't provide an easy way to customize styles.
-However, the theme uses `Bootstrap`.
-All values used by the theme are in the file `/assets/scss/var_custo.scss`.
+So far, the theme doen't provide an easy way to customize styles.

-* You can update the values in this file,
-* and the stylesheet will be automatically updated during the next build.
+However, you can customize the theme with two ways

+* All default `Bootstrap` values used by the theme are in the file `themes/Minimal-Blank/assets/customization.scss`.
+* The theme styles are in the file `themes/Minimal-Blank/assets/styles.scss`

+The theme uses the icons from [FontAwesome](https://fontawesome.com/).
+You can add icons if required, by editing the file `themes/Minimal-Blank/assets/fontawesome-free-5.15.2-web/scss/_icons.scss`, and uncomment the line corresponding to the icon you want to display.